Tdap Vaccination during Pregnancy - Frequently Asked Questions

 Optimal neonatal pertussis antibody concentrations are elicited when the Tdap vaccine is given from 16 weeks in pregnancy.
 Therefore, the Tdap vaccine given in error before 16 weeks will not provide an optimal pertussis antibody concentration.
 The Tdap vaccine should be given again from 16 weeks of pregnancy and after an interval of 4 weeks from the Tdap given in error.

-Can Tdap vaccine be given at the same time as flu vaccine?
+Can Tdap vaccine be given at the same time as flu vaccine or COVID-19 vaccine?

 However, do not delay giving flu vaccine so you can give both vaccines together.